openvinotoolkit/open_model_zoo/models/intel/bert-small-uncased-whole-word-masking-squad-0001/description/bert-small-uncased-whole-word-masking-squad-0001.md

 ## Use Case and High-Level Description

-This is a small BERT-large like model distilled on SQuAD v1.1 training set from original bert-large-uncased-whole-word-masking-finetuned-squad provided by the transformes library (https://github.com/huggingface/transformers).
+This is a small BERT-large like model distilled on SQuAD v1.1 training set from original bert-large-uncased-whole-word-masking-finetuned-squad provided by the [Transformers](https://github.com/huggingface/transformers) library.
 The model performs question answering for English language;
 the input is a concatenated premise and question for the premise, and the output is the location of the answer to the question inside the premise.